Grades, GPA and Transcripts

-- You must take study abroad courses for a letter grade and earn a C or above in order to be eligible to transfer credit back to Northwestern.
+- You must take study abroad courses for a letter grade (pass/fail is not permitted) and earn a C or above in order to be eligible to transfer credit back to Northwestern.

 Exceptions: Students on the following Northwestern programs are enrolled in regular Northwestern courses (i.e. courses with Northwestern course numbers and the "-SA" designation), so all courses and grades appear on the Northwestern transcript and are figured into their GPA.

 - Critical Theory, Literature & Media (Paris, France)

 - European Union Studies (Paris, France)

 - Field Studies in Archaeology: Medieval Worlds (Kent, England)

 - Global Healthcare Technologies (Cape Town, South Africa)